More about Malta

 Malta has a sound infrastructural framework.
 Telecommunications, postal services, banking, and hospitals and health services, as well as all other important public services are efficient and of a very high standard.
 Air Malta operates 35 flight routes mostly within Europe and the Mediterranean region, and many other European airlines operate flights to Malta.
 There is also a regular sea link with Italy.

 The English-speaking population makes integration and communication easy.
 All official documentation is in English, commercial and business relationships are conducted in English, and laws are in English and Maltese.
-There are also private English-speaking schools, which offer a high level of education; the University of Malta is open to children of permanent residents.
+There are also private English-speaking schools, which offer a high level of education.; the University of Malta is open to children of permanent residents.
 There are also a number of private hospitals offering high-quality medical services.
 Malta has been ranked 5th in the world by the World Health Organization for medical services and facilities.

 While Malta has a high standard of living comparable to other European countries in the Mediterranean region, the cost of living is generally lower than the rest of Europe.
 It is therefore possible to live a comfortable life with lesser expenses.
-The pace of life on the island is generally slow and more relaxed than the rest of Europe, particularly in Gozo, and the charm of this little island is difficult to get away from.
+The pace of life on the island is generally slow and more relaxed than the rest of Europe, particularly in Gozo, and the charm of this little island is difficult to escape.
 The crime rate and level of drug abuse are very low.
-Children can be brought up safely and there is a general care and awareness given by locals to children and elderly persons, particularly where foreigners are concerned.
+Children can be brought up safely and there is a general care and awareness given by locals to children and elderly persons, particularly where foreign nationals are concerned.
 Most foreigners who come to live in Malta are pleasantly surprised by the help and attention they are given by the local population.

 Conducting business in Malta